tonyedwardspz/tonyedwardspz/blog/_posts/2015/2015-06-17-add-coredata-to-an-exiting-swift-2-0-project.md

 ---
 title: Adding Core Data to an existing Swift 2.0 project
-date: 2015-06-17 19:47

-description: A brief guide to adding Core Data to an existing Xcode 7 project with Swift 2.0 for model persistence.

 tag:
-  - Apple Development
-  - iPad Development
-  - iPhone Development
+  - App Development
   - Swift 2
-  - Xcode 7
+  - Tutorial
 ---
 Core Data is a really handy library for introducing persistence to a Xcode project.
 When spinning up a new project to play around with Swift 2.0,&nbsp;I was surprised to find that you cannot include this from the start.
 Looking at the other app templates included in Xcode 7, it seems that&nbsp;only the Master-Detail Application and Single View Application have the option to include Core Data.